 David Parker was appointed Minister for Trade and Export Growth after the general election in 2017.

-He is also the Attorney-General, the Minister for Economic Development, Minister for the Environment, and Associate Minister of Finance.
+He is also the Attorney-General, Minister for the Environment, and Associate Minister of Finance.

 Mr Parker grew up and studied in Dunedin, graduating with a Bachelor of Commerce and Bachelor of Laws from the University of Otago.